frameRateZero/Blog/001_Reproducing_Schotter.md

 I put my Processing sketch of the "Classic" reproduction an others I've collected in a repo called [Schotter Sketches](https://github.com/frameRateZero/Blog/blob/SchotterSketches).

+Here is a quick version from OpenProcessing to play with.
+The mouse controls offset and rotation.
 <iframe src="https://www.openprocessing.org/sketch/901305/embed/" width="400" height="500"></iframe>

 ## Footnotes